 Applies to dalteparin: subcutaneous injectable, subcutaneous solution

-Check with your doctor immediately if any of the following side effects occur while taking dalteparin:More common
+You should check with your doctor immediately if any of these side effects occur when taking dalteparin:More common

 - Deep, dark purple bruise, pain, or swelling at the place of injection